Bachelor of Arts (Honours) Early Childhood Education & Care CW028

 What is the Course about?

-- Innovative practice-led programme where students learn how to combine theory and practice and to develop as reflective practitioners.
+- Innovative practice-led course where students learn how to combine theory and practice and to develop as reflective practitioners.

 - Active learning environment achieved through lectures, seminars, workshops, enquiry-based learning with children's learning materials.

-- Supervised placements in a variety of early years settings is a key element of the programme allowing students to learn from practice as well as theory.
+- Supervised placements in a variety of early years settings is a key element of the course allowing students to learn from practice as well as theory.

 What follow-on study opportunities are available?

-Graduates may undertake a Research Masters in Early Childhood Education and Care or progress to the Taught Masters in Child, Youth and Family Studies at IT Carlow.
+Graduates may go on to postgraduate study in primary education or Research Masters in Early Childhood Education and Care or Taught Masters in Child, Youth and Family Studies at Institute of Technology Carlow.

 What exemptions will I receive?